miranska/restore/README.md

 ### Prerequisites

-You need to install `devtools` first in R to install the package from a local folder.
+You need to install `devtools` first in R to install the package.

 ```
 install.packages('devtools')